nion-software/nionswift/docs/user_interface.rst

     :width: 333
     :alt: Data Panel

+Any data item in the data panel can be displayed in a display panel.
+To display a data item, drag the data item from the data panel into an empty display panel.

 By default, the Data panel is set to show all data items in a project.
 The data items that are shown can be changed by choosing a different collection in the Collections panel.

+You can also search for data items in the selected collection by using the filter text box at the bottom of the Data panel.
+If a data item is not in the selected collection, it will not appear in the filtered results.
+The filter search bar looks for keywords in the titles and captions of data items.

 Newly created data items will appear in the data panel.
 Make sure the collection is set to “All.”
 A new data item may not be applicable to the currently selected collection.

-To delete a data item, select it and press the delete key.
+To delete a data item, select it in the data panel and press the delete key.
+To select multiple data items, hold down the control key (command key for macOS) and select all the data items you want to delete in the data panel.

-You can also search for data items in the selected collection by using the filter text box at the bottom of the Data panel.
-If a data item is not in the selected collection, it will not appear in the filtered results.
-The filter search bar looks for keywords in the titles and captions of data items.

-Any data item in the display panel can be displayed in a display panel.
-To display a data item, drag the data item from the data panel into an empty display panel.

 .. _Histogram Panel:

 Histogram
 =========
-The Histogram shows the range of data in the selected data item.
+The Histogram shows the frequency of different intensities in the selected data item.

 .. image:: graphics/histogram_panel.png
     :width: 321